openlab-at-city-tech/openlab/wp-content/plugins/simple-mathjax/readme.txt

 Nothing unusual here!

 == Changelog ==

+= 2.1.1 =
+The custom config no longer has the HTML escaping filter applied.

+= 2.1.0 =
+Added support for MathJax 4.

 = 2.0.1 =
 Bumped the default CDN URL for MathJax 2 to use 2.7.8.